(Note: this post was originally published on April 6, 2023. It has since been updated with a few tweaks.)

 Although turmeric has been enjoyed in some cultures for centuries, it has only recently become trendy in the western world.
-Its recent rise to stardom is well-deserved!
-It has many health benefits, but is most often touted for its anti-inflammatory properties.
-I take a turmeric supplement at least a few times a week, but I try to work this golden spice into my diet as often as possible too; hence, this non-traditional but wonderful turmeric pasta recipe was born.
+It has many health benefits but is most often touted for its anti-inflammatory properties.
+Turmeric generally comes in two forms: powdered (like any powdered spice) and fresh (as a root).
+I suggest using powdered turmeric in this golden pasta recipe so that it will dissolve into the creamy coconut-based sauce more easily, although fresh will also work.

-If you're planning to make this golden pasta ahead of time, I have a few suggestions.
+If you're planning to make this healthy turmeric pasta ahead of time, I have a few suggestions.
 Most importantly, pasta can soak up sauce if it sits, causing the dish to feel not saucy enough.
-That's alright for leftovers; however, if you're intentionally preparing this creamy vegan pasta dish ahead, I suggest making just the sauce a day (or two) in advance and storing it in the refrigerator.
-When you're almost ready to eat, boil the pasta and toss it in the rewarmed sauce.
-Additionally, you can easily double the sauce recipe and store half of it in the freezer for later; it will freeze well in a sealed container for a few months.
+That's alright for leftovers; however, if you're intentionally preparing this creamy turmeric pasta ahead, I suggest making just the sauce a day or two in advance and storing it in the refrigerator.
+When you're almost ready to eat, rewarm the sauce in a large skillet, boil the pasta, then toss the pasta in the skillet with the sauce.
+Add the garnishes just before serving.

 Here's what you'll need for this recipe, as well as some thoughts, tips, and possible substitutions.
 If you make any substitutions, I'd love to hear about it in the comments section below.